MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-overview.md

 <sup>1</sup> For Direct Lake semantic models, _Max Memory_ represents the upper memory resource limit for how much data can be paged in.
 For this reason, it's not a guardrail because exceeding it doesn't result in a fallback to DirectQuery mode; however, it can have a performance impact if the amount of data is large enough to cause excessive paging in and out of the model data from the OneLake data.

-If exceeded, the _Max model size on disk/OneLake_ will cause all queries to the semantic model to fall back to DirectQuery mode.
+If exceeded, the _Max model size on disk/OneLake_ causes all queries to the semantic model to fall back to DirectQuery mode.
 All other guardrails presented in the table are evaluated per query.
 It's therefore important that you [optimize your Delta tables](direct-lake-understand-storage.md#delta-table-optimization) and [Direct Lake semantic model](direct-lake-develop.md#develop-direct-lake-semantic-models) to avoid having to unnecessarily scale up to a higher Fabric SKU (resulting in increased cost).

 Additionally, _Capacity unit_ and _Max memory per query limits_ apply to Direct Lake semantic models.
 For more information, see [Capacities and SKUs](/power-bi/enterprise/service-premium-what-is#capacities-and-skus).